gabrielPeart/UnitKit/Readme.markdown

 ## How to Extend it?

-The goal for **UnitKit** is to implement most of the [Units of Measurement](https://en.wikipedia.org/wiki/Conversion_of_units) listed on this Wikipedia page.
+The goal for **UnitKit** is to have most of the [Units of Measurement](https://en.wikipedia.org/wiki/Conversion_of_units) listed on this Wikipedia page implemented.
 For now, only the most common units are implemented.

 But UnitKit was designed to be extensible, so it's possible to extend a category to add new units and even create new categories with their own units.